OwlZeroOne/chess-game/README.md

 Turn-takers can be force-switched by pressing the `Enter` key.
 This is a temporary feature, aimed to simulate turn-taking.

+## Next Step

+Highlighting the possible moves of selected pieces.

 ## Previous Iterations

 ### Oteration 2 - Pieces Initialized and Rendered